jashkenas/ruby-processing/README.md

 ## Supported Ruby Version

-This library has been tested with the following ruby implementations
+This gem has been tested with the following ruby implementations

 * Ruby 1.9.3
 * Ruby 2.0.0